 AES-1.
-Lighting systems for street and parking areas shall Prior to issua Prior to issua include shields to direct light to the roadway surfaces and of building of building parking areas.
-Vertical shields on the light fixtures shall also be permits permits used to direct light away from adjacent light sensitive land uses such as residences.
+Lighting systems for street and parking areas shall Pri include shields to direct light to the roadway surfaces and of l parking areas.
+Vertical shields on the light fixtures shall also be pe used to direct light away from adjacent light sensitive land uses such as residences.